Slip and Fall Lawyers Serving Miramar

 Time is of the essence when establishing cases under negligence laws.
 Statutes of limitations dictate the deadline for filing a lawsuit, and failing to meet the timeline may prevent you from seeking compensation.
 Our Miramar slip and fall lawyers can help clarify exceptions to the Florida statute of limitations (by appointment only).

-The deadline for filing a slip and fall case in Florida is four years from the date of the accident.
+The deadline for filing a slip and fall case in Florida is two years from the date of the accident.
 Having legal representation will ensure that the victim has their claim filed on time.Comparative Negligence Laws

 Property owners often use comparative negligence as a defense during slip and fall cases.
 The Florida comparative negligence law may apply when victims were somewhat responsible for the events that led to their injury.
 This law can proportionally lower the compensation amount awarded by courts based on the degree of fault.